 Give generously to someone/something asking for something today, even if you are just starting with $5.
 Or if you feel more challenged, take on the Generosity Experiment.

-Learn more from some organizations who really care about this, poverty in relationship to our wealth, in which you can learn more about the inequality which is the reality of our world:
+Learn more from some organizations who know more about this topic- poverty in relationship to our wealth.
+These two links will help you learn more about the reality of extreme inequality in our world: